Today's score

 Stay ahead of ticks in Kittanning Borough

-The TickZone app (coming soon) alerts you when Kittanning Borough's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Kittanning Borough's risk spikes, so protection happens before the bite.